Weighted linearization of vector fields via a formal Moser trick: Formal geometry

-We will prove weighted generalizations of both Propositions \ref{prop:evaluative-isotopy-condition} and \ref{prop:evaluative-flow} in Section \ref{sec:weightings} (Propositions \ref{prop:evaluative-isotopy-weighted-condition} and \ref{prop:evaluative-flow-weighted-condition}).
+Section \ref{subsec:weights-eval} will be dedicated to proving weighted generalizations of Propositions \ref{prop:evaluative-isotopy-condition} and \ref{prop:evaluative-flow}.
 As such, we will not prove the former at all, and we will only prove the latter in dimension $n = 1$ to convey the main ideas of the more general proof; as we shall see, the argument for $n > 1$ is analogous but requires significantly more complicated notation.